sealionsoftware/bali/docs/tutorial/exceptions.md

 {
     throw true;
 } catch (Logic logicalError) {
-    throw "An error occurred while handling the error";
+    console << "A logical error was caught" throw "An error occurred while handling the error";
 } catch (Text textError) {
-    console << "A text error was thrown"
+    console << "A text error was caught"
 }
 ```
 {: .executable}